 - If you need to collect tax as a separate line, add it by clicking Add Tax.
 You can enter a percentage, which will be automatically calculated, or a flat amount.
 You can also enter a name, which is how the surcharge will be listed on the invoice.
 Choose a due date from the drop-down menu.

-- Optional: Add a message for the client.
+- Optional: Add a message for the client to appear on the invoice.

 - To save as a draft, click Done and then Save.